I Want to Cleanse. Where Should I Start?

 Increase cleansing and alkaline foods and habits

-Increasing alkalinity in the body can be done by eating more fruit, vegetables, and cereal grasses like wheat grass.
+Increasing alkalinity in the body can be achieved by eating more fruit, vegetables, and cereal grasses such as wheatgrass.
 You can also increase alkalinity by soaking grains, chewing thoroughly, reducing stress, and exercising.

 Eliminate harmful, stagnating, and acid forming foods

-The second step when initiating a cleansing program is to avoid stagnating, acid and mucus-forming foods.
+The second step when initiating a cleansing program is to avoid stagnating, acidic and mucus-forming foods.

 Acidity leads to inflammation, which can eventually lead to disease.
 Avoid processed food, sugar, intoxicants, and dairy products.
 You may also want to reduce or eliminate coffee and meat.
 Depending on your condition and personal sensitivities, there may be other foods to stop, such as soy, gluten, and tropical fruit.